andrewcooke/cosas/arduino/xqria/sampling.md

-So, for simplicity, with the possibility of reducing noise, and no real cost I will use 16 bits for frequency and amplitude values internally, where 0xffff corresponds to the maximum value and inputs and oututs are shifted accordingly.
+So, for simplicity, with the possibility of reducing noise, and no real cost I will use 16 bits for frequency and amplitude values internally, where 0xffff corresponds to the maximum value and inputs and outputs are shifted accordingly.

 ## Phase (Tau)

 While generating audio we accumulate phase.
 This loops at the equivalent of 2 pi.
-If the highest frequency (20khz) uses 16 bits then we need to accumulate over 17 bits, because we need to sample twice in a single cycle.
+If the highest frequency (20kHz) uses 16 bits then we need to accumulate over 17 bits, because we need to sample twice in a single cycle.